bohanzhuang/bohanzhuang.github.io/_pages/about.md

 ---

-My research is on Tiny Machine Learning (TinyML) and its applications in computer vision and natural langauge processing.
+My research is on Tiny Machine Learning (TinyML) and its applications in computer vision and natural language processing.
 You can find my lab information and my publications at the top.

 I am actively pursuing collaborations with industry.